ibm-cloud-docs/secure-enterprise/config-project.md

     Depending on the deployable architecture, some inputs might be configured for you with references to other architectures or fixed values.
 These values were provided by the creator of the deployable architecture.
 Be careful if you edit these values, especially references, as the architecture might not successfully deploy with different values.
 Hover on the input and click **Reset** to revert the input to the fixed value the creator specified.
 You can't reset input references.
 Only inputs with fixed values can be reset to their original fixed value.
     {: important}

-1. Optional: Toggle **Advanced** to the on position to enter values for optional inputs.
+1. Optional: Toggle **Optional inputs** to the on position to enter values for optional inputs.
 1. Click **Save**.
 1. Click **Validate**.
 The modal that is displayed provides more details about your in-progress validation.